LAripping/laripping.github.io/_posts/2020-04-17-debugging-react-native-apps.md

      ```

      Both commands included a build step (gradle task) that packages all the JS code into a single file termed "bundle".
 This is then placed inside the APK at `/assets/index.android.bundle`.
 For release variants, the bundle is also minified and (optionally) stripped of log statements.
-    Both commands included a build step (gradle task) that packages all the JS code into a single file termed "bundle".
-This is then placed inside the APK at `/assets/index.android.bundle`.
-For release variants, the bundle is also minified and (optionally) stripped of log statements.
-     Both commands included a build step (gradle task) that packages all the JS code into a single file termed "bundle".
-This is then placed inside the APK at `/assets/index.android.bundle`.
-For release variants, the bundle is also minified and (optionally) stripped of log statements.

   6. To perform only this last step, or insert React Native functionality to existing apps, just create the bundle from the JS files & modules with

      ```bash
-     $ react-native bundle
-    $ react-native bundle
      $ react-native bundle
      ```